 What is the course about?

-This course involves a walk between several small galleries in London’s East End.
+This course involves a walk between several small galleries in London, including the East End, plus a range of emerging and established networks in central locations.
 Each week we will see different exhibitions and a variety of contemporary art.
 We will gather information, make sketches and notes and then discuss the exhibitions and review the sketchbook work.

 What will we cover?